 At this stage, your relationship is solely based on need.
-Your child needs you to feed him, change him, and give him a safe and sheltered place to sleep.
+Your child needs you to meet his every need.

 As your baby learns to trust that you will meet her needs consistently, a secure attachment is formed.
 At a very young age, she prefers you over other caregivers.
 This secure attachment is the foundation of your future relationship with your child, as well as later relationships.
 On a basic level, a secure attachment with you teaches your child how to trust others.

 Once your child has learned to walk and talk, the focus is teaching him how to socialize with others.
 Your love and support are now mixed with helpful guidance.
 You will coach him on things like sharing, taking turns, and not interrupt.
 At this age, discipline starts to come into play, and many parents can find this stage challenging.